-The SCS induced by the polar and magnetically anisotropic carbonyl group have also been collated and analysed and shown to be quantitatively explained in terms of a non-axially symmetric anisotropy together with the electric field effect9.
-Hence the major interactions invoked in explaining proton chemical shifts have been identified and quantified, with one exception.
+The SCSs induced by the polar and magnetically anisotropic carbonyl group have also been collated and analysed and shown to be quantitatively explained in terms of a non-axially symmetric anisotropy together with the electric field effect.9 Hence the major interactions invoked in explaining proton chemical shifts have been identified and quantified, with one exception.

 One other possible contribution to proton chemical shifts is the C-C bond anisotropy.
-This was suggested by Moritz and Sheppard in the early days of nmr as a possible explanation of the difference between the axial and equatorial proton shifts in cyclohexane10.
-However explanations based on this interpretation usually required a value of the C-C anisotropy in excess of that theoretically allowed in order that the magnetic susceptibility in any direction be diamagnetic.(see ref 11 for a full discussion).
-The introduction of the C-C anisotropy term into the CHARGE programme was therefore considered in detail using the standard McConnell eqn $(1)^{12}$ where $\Delta \chi^{C-C}$ is the anisotropy of the C-C bond and r and φ the distance and angle of the proton from the C-C bond considered.
+This was suggested by Moritz and Sheppard10 in the early days of NMR as a possible explanation of the difference between the axial and equatorial proton shifts in cyclohexane.
+However, explanations based on this interpretation usually required a value of the C-C anisotropy in excess of that theoretically allowed in order that the magnetic susceptibility in any direction be diamagnetic (see Ref.
+11 for a full discussion).
+The introduction of the C-C anisotropy term into the CHARGE program was therefore considered in detail using the standard McConnell equation:12 where $\Delta \chi^{C^{-C}}$ is the anisotropy of the C-C bond and rand φ the distance and angle, respectively, of the proton from the C-C bond considered.
+It was found that the addition of the C-C anisotropy term to the CHARGE3A program in which there was no orientation dependent γ effect greatly improved the quality of the results and this new scheme (CHARGE4) is the best available calculation at present.13 The value of the C-C bond anisotropic susceptibility found was also well below the theoretical limit supporting this procedure.
+However, when the C-C anisotropy term was included in CHARGE3B, in which there was already an explicit orientation-dependent γ effect, there was no better agreement with the observed data.

-$$\delta{\text{anisot}} = \Delta \chi^{\text{C-C}} \left(1 - 3\cos^2 \phi \right) / 3 r^3 \tag{1}$$
+$$\delta{\text{anisot}} = \Delta \chi^{\text{C}-\text{C}} (1 - 3 \cos^2 \phi) / 3r^3 \tag{1}$$